GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |function-ast-get_use_functions| replace:: Provides invoked block with the list of all functions, used by a function.

 .. |function-ast-get_builtin_function_address| replace:: Returns pointer to a builtin function.

+.. |function-ast-make_type_info_structure| replace:: Returns new `TypeInfo` corresponding to the specific type.

+.. |function-ast-force_generated| replace:: Forces `generated` flag on subexrepssion.

+.. |function-ast-get_expression_annotation| replace:: Get 'Annotation' for the 'ast::Expression' and its inherited types.

+.. |function-ast-to_compilation_log| replace:: Writes to compilation log from macro during compilation.